antonfirsov/docs/2023/11-Nov/introducing-dotnet-aspire-simplifying-cloud-native-development-with-dotnet-8/introducing-dotnet-aspire-simplifying-cloud-native-development-with-dotnet-8.md

 ![dotnetAspire-Visual-Studio-Context-Menu-Add](dotnetAspire-Visual-Studio-Context-Menu-Add.png)

 You will then be prompted with the following to confirm the project and action.

 ![dotnetAspire-Add-Orchestrator-Support](dotnetAspire-Add-Orchestrator-Support.png)

 This will create an `AppHost` and `ServiceDefaults` project, the project you selected will already be added to the `AppHost`.
 You can now launch the AppHost project and will see the developer dashboard.
 From here you can add a reference to the `ServiceDefaults` project and call the `AddServiceDefaults()` method on your application builder.
-This will setup OpenTelemetry, HealthCheck endpoints, Service Discovery, and the default resiliency patterns for this project.
+This will setup Open Telemetry, health check endpoints, service discovery, and the default resiliency patterns for this project.

-///TODO: Command line instructions?
+// TBD: Command line instructions?

-If desired, you can now switch over to Aspire components if you are using any of the services that have components.
+You can now switch over to Aspire components if you are using any of the services that have components.
 This may mean you can remove some explicit configuration if your already setup what the component does yourself.
 You are also free to use components in any .NET 8 app without orchestration.
 This will get you resiliency and other configuration applied to the component, but you will not get the rest of Aspire like the dashboard, service discovery, and automatic ports, urls, or connection strings.

 ## Conclusion